Bill Holland: Championship car career

+World Drivers' Championship career

+The AAA/USAC-sanctioned Indianapolis 500 was included in the FIA World Drivers' Championship from 1950 through 1960.
+Drivers competing at Indianapolis during those years were credited with World Drivers' Championship participation, and were eligible to score WDC points alongside those which they may have scored towards the AAA/USAC National Championship.

+Holland participated in two World Drivers' Championship races at Indianapolis.
+He finished in the top three once, and scored six World Drivers' Championship points.

 Life after racing and death

 Holland and his wife Myra ran skating rinks in Bridgeport, Connecticut.
 They lived briefly in Colorado Springs, Colorado before moving to Tucson, Arizona in the early 1970s.

-Holland was diagnosed with Alzheimer's disease in November 1983 and died from complications of the disease on May 19, 1984.
+Holland was diagnosed with Alzheimer's disease in November 1983 and died from complications of the disease on May 20, 1984.
 He had remained active throughout his life and would regularly ride a bicycle for 50 miles per day until a year before his death.

-Legacy
+Awards and honors

+Holland has been inducted into the following halls of fame: